Conor-King/Glass_Project/README.md

 # Distributed Ledger
 At the heart of a blockchain network is a distributed ledger that records all the transactions that take place on the network.
 The information recorded to a blockchain is append-only, using cryptographic techniques that guarantee that once a transaction has been added to the ledger it cannot be modified.
-It’s why blockchains are sometimes described as systems of proof
+It’s why blockchains are sometimes described as systems of proof.

 # Smart Contracts
 To support the consistent update of information — and to enable a whole host of ledger functions (transacting, querying, etc) — a blockchain network uses smart contracts to provide controlled access to the ledger. smart contracts  to interact with the channel ledger.
 Smart contracts contain the business logic that governs assets on the blockchain ledger.
 Applications run by members of the network can invoke smart contracts to create assets on the ledger, as well as change and transfer those assets.
 Applications also query smart contracts to read data on the ledger.
 Hyperledger Fabric users often use the terms smart contract and chaincode interchangeably.
 Chaincode can be implemented in several programming languages.
 Currently, Go, Node.js, and Java chaincode are supported.
 In general, a smart contract defines the transaction logic that controls the lifecycle of a business object contained in the world state.
 It is then packaged into a chaincode which is then deployed to a blockchain network.
 Think of smart contracts as governing transactions, whereas chaincode governs how smart contracts are packaged for deployment.